Instagram testing 'Favorites' list so you can control who sees your pics

 It can be all or nothing with Instagram.
 With only two privacy settings -- public and private account options -- your audience choices are slim.
 You can have a public profile for all the world to see and have no idea who is viewing your photos outside your followers.
 Or you can have a private account, post only to people who follow and lock out a bunch of would-be followers who don't send a follow request.

-To find a happy medium, Instagram is testing out a "Favorites" list to a "small percentage of users," according to an Instagram spokesperson.
+To find a happy medium, Instagram is testing out a "Favorites" list, The Verge reports.
+The list is being surfaced to a "small percentage of users," an Instagram spokesperson confirmed to CNET.
 With a Favorites list, users can add friends and others to a list and upload photos that can be viewed by the select few on that list.
 If successful, the feature may roll out to all users.

 Your profile will have a Favorites icons at the top to add other users.
 When posting a photo or video for Stories, tap the Favorites icon (which has a green star) to send it to your Favorites list.
 There is a separate feed for Favorites so you can keep track of all the pictures you shared.
 In turn, you'll know you're on another person's Favorites list if a photo or video has the green star badge at the top right.